lawsofthought/r-tutorial/readme.rst

 Introduction to R
 ===================

-This is a set of R scripts to be used as a part of a tutorial on R_.
+This is a set of `R Markdown`_ scripts to be used as a part of a tutorial on R_.

 Topics covered include